 Leaving aside any account of the origins of the cosmos, the Israelite story begins Biblically with Abram, later called Abraham.
 Born and raised in the town of Ur of the Chaldees (likely a city in present-day Turkey or Iraq), he is called by God to take his barren wife Sarah (Sarai), his cousin Lot, and the rest of his family and travel to the land of Canaan.
 They travel south and stop in Haran (in modern-day Turkey) and remain there until Abraham turns age 75 and then they continue southward to the land of Canaan where he dwells in Shechem, a town in central Canaan.
 Due to a famine, they travel further on to Egypt, but are forced to return to the Shechem area.
-Then, Abraham and Lot had a falling out due to territory and property concerns -Lot heads east to the Jordan plains where the fields were well-watered, while Abraham takes his flock south to Hebron (located just south of Jerusalem today).
+Then, Abraham and Lot have a falling out due to territory and property concerns -Lot heads east to the Jordan plains where the fields are well-watered, while Abraham takes his flock south to Hebron (located just south of Jerusalem today).
 However the Elamites (an early Iranian civilization whose capital was Susa) conquer Sodom and the surrounding region, including Lot’s pastures.
 Abraham then raises an army to free Lot and reclaim Sodom which wins him great fame in the region.
 He sleeps with his wife’s servant, Hagar, and gives birth to Ishmael, and miraculously his aged, barren wife Sarah gives birth to Isaac.

-However, after Solomon’s reign the worship of other gods starts to happen in Israel and the kingdom ultimately tears apart, with the royal line of David continuing in the South under Solomon’s son Rehoboam, now as the kingdom of Judah (with only the tribes of Judah and Benjamin), while in the north they experience a successive series of kings (they refused to accept the rulership of Rehoboam) until the northern kingdom is ultimately conquered by the Assyrians.
-Rehoboam drew the ire of some for paying tributes to Egypt from the treasure of the temple, thus making Judah a vassal state of Egypt.
-In the following years, an internal struggle persists between kings either allowing for the worship of other gods or not: Hezekiah the 14th king of Judah institutes religious reforms forbidding the images of all other gods, but the policy is reversed by king Manasseh, only for it to be reinstated king Josiah, but it is too late and God does not protect Jerusalem as the Babylonians under King Nebuchadnezzar invade and sack the temple of Jerusalem in 587 BC.
+However, after Solomon’s reign the worship of other gods starts to happen in Israel and the kingdom ultimately tears itself apart, with the royal line of David continuing in the South under Solomon’s son Rehoboam, now as the kingdom of Judah (with only the tribes of Judah and Benjamin), while in the north Israel experiences a successive series of kings (they refuse to accept the rulership of Rehoboam) until the northern kingdom is ultimately conquered by the Assyrians.
+Rehoboam draws the ire of some for paying tributes to Egypt from the treasure of the temple, thus making Judah a vassal state of Egypt.
+In the following years, an internal struggle persists between kings either allowing for the worship of other gods or not: Hezekiah the 14th king of Judah institutes religious reforms forbidding the images of all other gods, but the policy is reversed by king Manasseh, only for it to be reinstated under king Josiah, but it is too late and God does not protect Jerusalem as the Babylonians under King Nebuchadnezzar invade and sack the temple of Jerusalem in 587 BC.
 The Israelites are then led away into captivity in Babylon and dispersed throughout the empire.

-Nebuchadnezzar puts Zedekiah in charge of Israel, and despite the noted Israeli prophet Jeremiah’s opposition, Zedekiah organizes a rebellion against Babylon that causes a second Babylonian invasion and destruction of the temple.
+Nebuchadnezzar puts Zedekiah in charge of Israel, and despite the noted Israeli prophet Jeremiah’s opposition, Zedekiah organizes a rebellion against Babylon that causes a second Babylonian invasion and the destruction of the temple.
 Many Jews flee to nearby cities and Zedekiah’s sons are all murdered and Zedekiah is brought to Babylon.
-This ends the kingdom of Judah until the Persian army (Achaemenid empire) under Cyrus conquers Babylon in 539 BC and allows all the exiles to return to Jerusalem and rebuild the temple, which was completed while Darius was emperor of Persia.
+This ends the kingdom of Judah until the Persian army (Achaemenid empire) under Cyrus conquers Babylon in 539 BC and allows all the exiles to return to Jerusalem and rebuild their temple, which is eventually completed while Darius is emperor of Persia.
 During this period of Persian rule, the Jews begin to form a common identity and scriptural canonicity.
 For example, this epoch includes the major Jewish prophets: the Book of Isaiah (Isaiah ben Amoz) emerges from the period of Babylonian captivity in its dramatic praise of the coming of Cyrus, Jeremiah’s prophecy during the revolts against Babylon, and Ezekiel’s prophetic visions.

-When Alexander the Great conquers Persia, Israel comes under the rule of the Hellenistic empire, but shortly thereafter Alexander passes away leaving no heirs and his generals divide up the empire.
+When Alexander the Great conquers Persia, Israel comes under the rule of the Hellenistic empire, but shortly thereafter Alexander passes away leaving no heirs and so his generals divide up the empire.
 Israel falls under the rule of the Syrian Seleucid empire.
 However the introduction of Greek cults into Israel sparks a revolution that overthrows the Seleucids as occupiers, and suddenly Israel becomes an independent kingdom again.

-Not long after the eruptions took place in Judea, the Roman empire experiences a long and steady decline and Christianity spreads rapidly throughout the region.
-Upon the collapse of Rome, Palaestina falls under the rule of the Byzantines, and then Jerusalem is conquered by the repressive Sassanid Persian empire, followed by a series of Arabic caliphates who conquer and rule Jerusalem from Medina, Damascas, and finally Baghdad.
+Not long after the rebellious eruptions took place in Judea, the Roman empire experiences a long and steady decline and Christianity spreads rapidly throughout the region.
+Upon the collapse of Rome, Palaestina falls under the rule of the Byzantines, and then Jerusalem is conquered by the repressive Sassanid Persian empire, followed by a series of Arabic caliphates who conquer and rule Jerusalem from Medina, Damascus, and finally Baghdad.
 During this time a group of Jewish scribes called the Masoretes, establishes the definitive Masoretic text of the Hebrew Bible.